lczyk/run_sh/README.md

   \/_/ /_/ \/_____/ \/_/ \/_/ \/_/  \/_____/ \/_/\/_/
 ```

-vscode keybinding script to run .vscode/run.sh in bash, passing the current file as an input.
+vscode keybindings script to run .vscode/run.sh in bash, passing the current file as an input.
 This started as a vscode hack/joke but I ended up finding this *unreasonably* useful.

 Originally posted on [gist](https://gist.github.com/MarcinKonowalczyk/709e93f08e9d72f8092acd5b8d34c81f).

-## instructions
+## Instructions

 Add the following keybinding to your `keybindings.json`: